Pain in the arch of your foot can really hurt. Like, really hurt. And when your feet hurt, it can be hard to think about anything else.

 Common Causes of Foot Arch Pain

-Plantar Fasciitis
+Plantar fasciitis

-According to Dr. Hawley, plantar fasciitis is one of the most common reasons for foot arch pain and heel pain.
+According to Dr. Nolan, plantar fasciitis is one of the most common reasons for foot arch pain and heel pain.
 The plantar fascia is the band of fibrous tissue that runs along the bottom of your foot.
 It extends from the heel of your foot to your toes.

 When you push off the ball of your foot to walk or run, it puts tension on the plantar fascia.
 This same motion over and over can make the tendon start to become less flexible and elastic.

-When the fascia doesn’t stretch as easily, it gets irritated and inflamed, causing pain.
-“With plantar fasciitis, the pain can be sharp or shooting,” Dr. Hawley says.
+“With plantar fasciitis, the pain can be sharp or shooting,” Dr. Nolan says.
 “It often starts at the heel and goes into the arch.”

 Plantar fasciitis can be common among runners and walkers, especially those who exercise on hard surfaces.
 It can affect people of all ages.
-“We see it in younger people who play sports, as well as older adults who remain active,” he says.

-Plantar fasciitis isn’t the only problem that can affect the arches of your feet.
-“There are tendons that support your arch that can get inflamed,” he says.
+“There are tendons that support your arch that can get inflamed,” Dr. Nolan says.

 The posterior tibial tendon is the big one that causes problems, especially for runners.
 This tendon connects the inner part of your foot to the lower leg.
 When it gets inflamed, it often hurts around the inner ankle and into the arch.